SecureOps Blog on Cybersecurity

 “Hypothesis-driven proactive threat hunting is very important but it is also more expensive.
 If you see a vendor that's four times cheaper than the other vendors, I would start asking those pointed questions.”

-Automation is valuable for repetitive tasks, but human analysts remain critical for investigation, containment, and contextual threat assessment.
-You must understand where one ends and the other begins.
-Montcalm warns, “If you don't see the people in the process, it is worth further inquiry.”
+Montcalm warns, "If you don't see the people in the process, it is worth further inquiry."
 The effectiveness of MDR often hinges on the skill of these human operators, not just the tools.
 Ultimately, however, clarity is the goal.
+For organizations looking to go beyond vendor evaluation and strengthen their own security operations infrastructure, building a next-generation SOC provides a practical framework for developing the in-house capabilities that complement a well-chosen MDR partner.

 “I think the problems start when you assume one thing but receive another.
 Threat hunting may not be threat hunting, monitoring may not be monitoring, and automation may not be automation as you understand it.
 There are several permutations of each, but as long as you know what you're getting, I don't think it's a problem.”

-Key Questions for Your Prospective MDR Provider
+Key Questions to Ask When Evaluating an MDR Provider

 When evaluating MDR vendors, use these questions to pierce through marketing claims and understand the real service being offered.